Innovator07/Introduce_yourself/Personal_Details/Shubham_Jha.md

 ### About me :boy: :
 ---
 I am Shubham Jha, A final year computer science student.
-My major areas of interests are data science, Innoavtion , business Analysis, Research and development and I best hobby is to merge Artificial and Intelligence with real world.
+My major areas of interests are data science, Innoavtion , business Analysis, Research and development and my best hobby is to merge Artificial and Intelligence with real world.